AyushmanTripathy/notes/cs/u_in_cpu.md

 - dynamic linking loads whole library, saves memory as it is shared

 - linker (ld) replaces named pointers to jump instructions

+### MMU

+- memory managment chip
+- at first CPI access physical RAM directly, then OS creates the translation dictionary.
+- dictionary -> page table, which has pages
+- x86-64 has 4KiB page size
+- meaning last 12 bits map to 4096 bytes in that page, other bits map to the page itself
+- page table itself resides in RAM
+- table can be edited at runtime
+- this is how OS switches context during process swapping and how process have isolated memory space

+### Security with Pages

+- a process cannot access another process's memory
+- in Linux, Kernel uses higher half of the virtual memory space
+- lower half for userland programs
+- Linux is called higher half kernel, windows is similar
+- each page also has permissions

+### Hierarchical Paging

+- since for 64bit system possible RAM space is very large
+- pages are stored in tree structure, where leaves are of page size
+- level of tree have increasing granularity
+- accessed by adding bits to page table base address
+- while swaping process, only pointer for the top level needs to be changed
+- page fault, hardware interrupt from MMU when addr is not mapped or unpresent
+- demand paging (MMAP), CPU gets a page fault then loads into RAM

+### Forking

+- unlike execve, which replace a process with another
+- fork (system call) creates a new child process
+- child process continues from the next instruction
+- to spawn a new process, fork then execve in child
+- `init` process is the first process by kernel

+### COW Pages

+- copy on write pages
+- instead of copying physical memory of process during fork, only pages are copied
+- makes fork-execve more efficient
+- if any of the process write to memory, physical memory is copied
+- using hardware interrupts same as demand paging

+### Boot Sequence

+1. motherboard's software looks for bootloader in connected disks
+1. bootloader then executes a kernel (GRUB, BootX, Windows Boot Manager)
+1. kernel sets up interrupt handlers, drivers, memory mapping
+1. kernel changes to user mode and starts init program (systemd, OpenRC)
+1. init program runs init scripts, starts services, runs shell/UI

+### Extras

+- kB means 1000, KiB means 1024
+- actually 48 bits are used for address to save page table space
+- ilegal memory access, MMU hardware interrupt to Kernel.
+- if problem couldnot be resolved -> segmentation fault